dits-family-cookbook/dits-family-cookbook.github.io/recipes/baking-and-desserts/cakes/grandmasowiak-rhubarb-cake.md

 # Directions

-1. Spread in buttered 8" x 11" pan and sprinkle with 2 tablesppons white sugar mixed with 2 teaspoons cinnamon.
+1. Spread in buttered 8" x 11" pan and sprinkle with 2 tablespoons white sugar mixed with 2 teaspoons cinnamon.
 1. Bake at 350 degrees F. for 40-45 minutes.